 Like emollients, topical corticosteroids come in a variety of different types, such as creams, ointments, and lotions.
 They also come in four different strengths, ranging from mild to very strong.
 The weaker corticosteroids can be bought from your pharmacy, while stronger types can only be provided on prescription.

 The strength of topical corticosteroid you use will ultimately depend on how severe your eczema is and where it appears.
-Weaker strengths tend to be used for mild cases of dermatitis or for sensitive areas of the body, such as the face or groin.
+Weaker strengths tend to be used for mild cases of dermatitis or for sensitive areas of the body, such as the groin or face (read our guide on how to treat eczema on your face).
 Stronger types of corticosteroids are generally prescribed for eczema on the hands or feet, or in places of the body where the skin is particularly thick.

 Topical corticosteroids should only be used in a short-term course of up to 10 days, as they can cause thinning of the skin over a prolonged period of time.